YamagutiSenior/clone_simple_notes/docs/content/getting_started/lesson_5_appsec_workflow/_index.md

 ## Step 6: Testing Policy as Code

-1. Open a terminal and connect to your cluster **Note:** You should use the command, provided by GKE as seen in previous lessons
+1. Open a terminal and connect to your cluster

 ```bash
 $ gcloud container clusters get-credentials fern-initech --zone us-central1-c --project fdiaz-02874dfa